 Through my recruiting experience, this is what I came to realize:

-Corporate HR people and search firm recruiters are middlemen (I know since I was one of them)
+Corporate HR recruiters and search firm recruiters are middlemen (I know since I was one of them)

 Most are well-intentioned and want to move candidates through the process to get the open job off their desk.
-To keep the candidate hopeful, the recruiter says things like “I will let you know by Friday” or “I am expecting the manager to get back to ASAP” with full intent on making that happen.
-Then the manager does not get back to the recruiter, leaving the recruiter in an awkward and frustrated position.
+To keep the candidate hopeful, the recruiter says things like “I will let you know by Friday”.
+Or “I am expecting the manager to get back to ASAP” with full intent on making that happen.
+Then the manager does not get back to the recruiter.
+This leaves the recruiter in an awkward and frustrated position.

 They tend to react to what job process is moving forward and forget about the ones that are stagnant.
 These recruiters tend to hold all the reigns of communication and, as indicated in the earlier point, set up unrealistic expectations that they will get back with everyone with updates.
 Many recruiters do not have systems to ensure communication is consistent.

-Hiring managers (or line managers) that are responsible for pulling the trigger typically have no idea that a communication deadline was made to the candidate by a recruiter.
+Hiring managers (or line managers) that are responsible for pulling the trigger typically have no idea that a communication deadline was made to the candidate by HR recruiters.

-And there are hiring managers that know this, but just frankly do not care.
-They often do not get back to the corporate recruiters or the third party recruiter that might be in between in a timely fashion.
+There are hiring managers that know this, but just frankly do not care.
+They often do not get back to the HR recruiters or the third party recruiter that might be in between in a timely fashion.